faisal-samin/30-days-of-ml/README.md

 Main takeaways:
 * Consideration of the right accuracy metrics when designing a "Kaggle" competition to suit the needs of the modelling task.
 With a regression model, is R^2 the best?

+## Day 4 (19-09-21)

+Unfortunately, I've had to take an hiatus over the last two days (a busy Friday, then a Saturday with family), neither of which are real excuses to be fair.
+I'll try and keep the streak consistent through the next weekened!

+I was keen to dip my toes into a multiclass text classification project today, and this is partly related to a work need.
+To start off, I dug out this
+Medium [notebook](https://medium.com/analytics-vidhya/classifying-tech-data-job-postings-on-indeed-com-1fd8ca6e7cdd), forked the repo and went about adapting the web-scraping code to scrape jobs ad in London for some tech/data positions.

+This was easier said than done however as the web-scraping code, which was written in 2018. no longer worked.
+Most of my evening was spent re-writing the code in BeautifulSoup with the new div classes and span tags and there is still some work left to go to extract the full job text from individual hyperlinks (which I've now gathered).
+Part 2 on this tomorrow when I'll hopefully get a chance to start playing around with the data and explore some algorithms.